CAM Events via Discord

 The Invitation Link, for anyone who hasn’t joined our customized CAM Discord server already, will be provided prior to any CAM event which takes place on Discord.
 Newbies will be given a chance to familiarize themselves with the set up and to mingle and are welcome to ask questions.

 We recommend you use the app.
 You can use the browser version of Discord but it doesn’t have all the bells and whistles the app does.
 People using the Firefox or Edge browser have had lots of difficulties so if you're going to use a browser, we recommend Chrome.
+You need to register so make up a Discord user name, which can be obscure if you wish, enter some birth date which needn't be real but which should be more than 13 years in the past, preferably much more, and pick a password.
 Sign into the Discord app or browser version of Discord.
 If you have the app and have never joined our CAM server for an MG, for HalloweeM, or for events like G&C or CAMBeer, to join simply tap/click on the Invitation Link and Discord will handle redirecting you to the app similar to Zoom.
 Otherwise open Discord, look for our CAM server on the very left, and tap/click on it to join.
 You will be taken to our orientation channel in which the Code of Conduct is displayed.
-You must agree by tapping/clicking on blue "OK" button on the bottom left to access all the channels.
+To access all the channels, you must agree to it by tapping/clicking on the emoji symbol at the end that corresponds to Your membership category: 🏙 CAM, ✈ American Mensa Local Group (not CAM), 🛂 Mensa member outside of US, or 🤝 non-Mensan.
 For more details about the initial joining process, see below.

 Click on the Invitation Link and it will open Discord in your browser.
 If you’ve downloaded the app, Discord will complete the process via the app similar to Zoom.

 The "Welcome" screen will appear.
 Click on the blue "Join CAM" button.